Pedestrian Accidents in Queens

 Being on the wrong end of a pedestrian collision can be a very painful and anxiety-ridden experience.
 If you or someone you are with is hit by a vehicle, call 911.
 Calling the authorities will ensure that pedestrians receive medical attention and that a police officer can arrive at the scene to file a report on the collision.
 If you can do so, collect relevant information from the driver, including their name, contact information and their insurance information.
 You might also be able to take pictures of the scene of the collision and collect the contact information of any witnesses to the crash.
 It is important to get in touch with your attorney as soon as possible.

-Kaplan Lawyers PC are Here to Help
+Our Queens Pedestrian Collision Lawyers are Here to Help

-The attorneys at Kaplan Lawyers PC can help you seek compensation for the damages you have suffered after being struck by a vehicle.
+The pedestrian accident attorneys at Kaplan Lawyers PC can help you seek compensation for the damages you have suffered after being struck by a vehicle.
 Our team has years of experience in handling pedestrian collision cases, and we have helped many families in Queens win payment to cover medical bills, lost income or other expenses that they might encounter.
 Contact us today for a free consultation.